Menu

 Metro Rail is a light rail and subway system operated by the Los Angeles County Metropolitan Transportation Authority also known as LA Metro.
 It includes several lines that connect various parts of the city.

 LA Metro operates an extensive network of bus routes covering the entire city.
 Buses are a convenient way to reach areas not served by Metro Rail.
-Metro buses are suitable for travelling to neighbourhoods and destinations not directly accessible by rail.
+Metro buses are suitable for travelling to neighborhoods and destinations not directly accessible by rail.
 Again, bus fares start at $1.75 for a one-way trip, which includes transfers to other Metro buses and rail lines.
 Passes and discounts are available, making bus travel a very affordable option for regular commuters.
+Bus fares also have the same daily cap as Metro Rail, meaning you will never spend over $5 on your bus tickets.

 Commuter Express and Metro Express buses